Nestlé leverages its plant-based portfolio

-Nestlé was founded in Switzerland in 1866, today it has grown to be the leading company promoting Nutrition, Health, and Wellness.
-Nestlé’s purpose is to “unlock the power of food to enhance quality of life for everyone, today and for generations to come”.
+Nestlé was founded in Switzerland in 1866, today it has grown to be one of the global leading companies in food and beverage.
+Promoting Nutrition, Health, and Wellness, Nestlé’s purpose is to “unlock the power of food to enhance quality of life for everyone, today and for generations to come”.

 In 1874, “NESTLÉ’S EAGLE BRAND®” condensed milk was granted the first trademark in Hong Kong.
-Today, Nestle Hong Kong has become one of the leading food and beverage companies in Hong Kong and its diversified range of businesses includes dairy products, yoghurt products, breakfast cereal, baby and toddler food, coffee, bottled and canned beverages, confectionary, ice cream and chilled desserts, soya products, culinary, pet care and healthcare nutrition products, etc. This provides consumers with a wide range of options for nutritional, healthy and safe high-quality products.
+Today, Nestle Hong Kong has become one of the leading food and beverage companies in Hong Kong.
+Their diversified range of businesses includes dairy products, yoghurt products, breakfast cereal, baby and toddler food, coffee, bottled and canned beverages, confectionary, ice cream and chilled desserts, soya products, culinary, pet care and healthcare nutrition products, etc. This provides consumers with a wide range of options for nutritional, healthy, and safe high-quality products.

-Climate change is one of the biggest environmental challenges the world faces.
+Climate change is one of the biggest environmental challenges our world faces.
 The UN Food and Agriculture Organisation reported that agricultural emissions accounted for 17% of global greenhouse gas emissions in 2018.
 And The Good Food Institute also found in 2019 that plant-based meat emits 30-90% less greenhouse gas emissions than conventional meat.
 Plant-based alternatives also have lower impacts than dairy counterparts across all metrics.
 According to research, they cause around three times less greenhouse gas emissions; use around ten times less land; two to twenty times less freshwater.

 In Hong Kong, people are also looking to vary their diets with more plant-based options, to lower their environmental footprint as well as for nutrition or health considerations.
 As a Good food, Good life company, Nestlé Hong Kong is also continuing to make good on their promise to offer consumers products that are good for them and for the planet.